 Keymed Biosciences Announces The Latest Clinical Trial Results Of CM336 Published In The New England Journal Of Medicine

-CHENGDU, China, June 12, 2025 /PRNewswire/ -- Keymed Biosciences Inc. (HKEX: 02162) today announced that Prof. Jun Shi's research team from the Institute of Hematology and Blood Diseases Hospital, Chinese Academy of Medical Sciences (Institute of Hematology, Chinese Academy of Medical Sciences) has recently published a research report titled "BCMA-Targeted T-Cell Engager for Autoimmune Hemolytic Anemia after CD19 CAR T-Cell Therapy" in the New England Journal of Medicine (NEJM), which has reported for the first time globally the research data on a BCMA x CD3 bispecific antibody treatment for patients with refractory autoimmune hemolytic anemia (AIHA).
+CHENGDU, China, June 13, 2025 /PRNewswire/ -- On June 12, Keymed Biosciences Inc. (HKEX: 02162) announced that Prof. Jun Shi's research team from the Institute of Hematology and Blood Diseases Hospital, Chinese Academy of Medical Sciences (Institute of Hematology, Chinese Academy of Medical Sciences) has recently published a research report titled "BCMA-Targeted T-Cell Engager for Autoimmune Hemolytic Anemia after CD19 CAR T-Cell Therapy" in the New England Journal of Medicine (NEJM), which has reported for the first time globally the research data on a BCMA x CD3 bispecific antibody treatment for patients with refractory autoimmune hemolytic anemia (AIHA).

 The study results showed that two patients experienced rapid disease improvement after the administration of CM336, achieving partial remission on days 13 and 19, respectively.
 Hemoglobin levels returned to normal on days 17 and 21, respectively, while reticulocyte counts, lactate dehydrogenase, and indirect bilirubin levels significantly decreased.
 Before receiving treatment with CM336, both patients had undergone multiple treatment regimens, including glucocorticoids, splenectomy, anti-CD20 antibodies, BTK inhibitors, and CD19 CAR-T cell therapies, but their disease eventually recurred or progressed to refractory status.
 The latest assessment results after 6 months post-starting CM336 showed that both patients remained in sustained remission without immunosuppressive therapies or transfusions.
 No cytokine release syndrome (CRS), immune effector cell-associated neurotoxicity syndrome (ICANS), or infection events occurred during the entire treatment and follow-up period.